 Receiving a ticket for failing to yield the right of way in New York carries 3 points and a fine.
-A companion moving violation ticket can be 2, 3 or more points.
-Points are bad because they can lead to a suspension if you accumulate 11+ and to payment of a Driver Responsibility Assessment Fee.
-The New York Department of Motor Vehicles (DMV) explains:
+A companion moving violation ticket can be two, three, or more points.
+If you accumulate 6 or more points within an 18-month period you will be required to pay a Driver Responsibility Assessment Fee and, if you accumulate 11 or more points within 18 months, you could face a driver’s license suspension.

-If you receive 6 points on your driver record for violations committed during a period of 18 months, the annual assessment is $100.
-The minimum amount that you must pay each year is the annual assessment.
-The total assessment for the three years is $300.
 If you receive more than 6 points on your driver record during a period of 18 months, the annual assessment is $25 for each point in addition to the original six points.
 The minimum amount that you must pay each year is the annual assessment.
-The total assessment for the three years is $75 for each point in addition to the original 6 points.
-(New York Department of Motor Vehicles)
+The total assessment for the three years is $75 for each point in addition to the original 6 points.”

 Further, those convicted of failing to yield the right of way must pay a fine and surcharge.
 First-time offenders are required to pay a fine of roughly $150; two offenses for failing to yield in an eighteen month period results in around a $300 fine.
-If a driver is charged with this violation a third time within eighteen months, the fine is can be as high as $750.
+If a driver is charged with this violation a third time within eighteen months, the fine can be as high as $750.

 The legal consequences are not the only problems that may arise as a result of a driver failing to yield.
 The laws are in place to protect drivers and pedestrians, and failing to abide by the established rules and regulations can result in injury or death.

-Defending Against a Failure to Yield Violation
+Defending Against an NYC Failure To Yield Ticket

 Many New Yorkers are under the impression that if you receive a traffic ticket, you have to pay the fines and fees without being able to fight the alleged violation.
 This assumption is incorrect.
 With a reliable attorney knowledgeable in New York’s traffic laws and codes, it is possible to defend yourself from the consequences of a failure to yield the right of way moving violation.

 The most important step in defending yourself against a ticket for failing to yield is to not admit guilt until you have consulted with the proper legal counsel.
-If you plead guilty from the get-go, it is virtually impossible for even the best lawyer to save you from the ticket.
+If you plead guilty from the get-go, it is near impossible for even the best lawyer to save you from the ticket.
 Luckily, there are several defenses that a properly-trained and well-educated attorney may be able to use to fight a ticket for failing to yield, such as: